dotnet/efcore/docs/DailyBuilds.md

 ### Package source for EF Core 5.0

 Note that a feature complete release candidate with a go-live license is [available now on NuGet](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/5.0.0-rc.1.20451.13).
-Daily builds are only needed for early access to the RC2 bits.
+Daily builds are only needed for early access to the GA bits.

-For EF Core 5.0 RC2 daily builds, `NuGet.config` should contain:
+For EF Core 5.0 GA daily builds, `NuGet.config` should contain:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>